Global Education

 Katie Gourlay, third grade teacher at Stough Elementary in Raleigh, N.C.

 Global education is a way of life for Katie Gourlay, the experienced teacher who has taught in three continents.
 Katie said experiencing the world brought her so much excitement that she wanted to ignite that same passion in her students.
-She infuses her lessons with personal experiences from previously teaching abroad and real-world issues such as the Sustainable Development Goals.
+She infuses her lessons with personal experiences from previously teaching abroad and real-world issues.

-Katie was recognized for her commitment to equitable education and providing authentic learning experiences for all students.
-She said it’s important to ensure that we are providing culturally responsive instruction and resources for all students, and it was through this passion that she co-founded an equity committee for her school.
+Katie was recognized for her commitment to education and providing authentic learning experiences for all students.
+She said it’s important to provide instruction and resources that reflect students’ cultural backgrounds, and it was through this passion that she co-founded a committee to support all students at her school.
 Katie wants to build relationships and meet students where they are in their learning journeys.

 “What we do in our classrooms today are opportunities to impact the future,” Katie said.
 “As students enter an increasingly globally competitive work and education environment, it is important that we equip them with the skills and experiences that will help them to become compassionate and responsible citizens as they progress through life.”